Femoden, 75 mcg+30 mcg 21 pcs

 Overdose

-Serious disorders in overdose have not been reported.
-Symptoms that may occur in case of overdose: nausea, vomiting, mucous bloody discharge or metrorrhagia.
+No serious adverse events have been reported following overdose.
+Symptoms that may occur in case of overdose: nausea, vomiting, spotting or metrorrhagia.

 ---|---|